7hat3eird0ne/wordIndex/README.md

 and so on...

+I would like to note that I made this just for fun + this is very messy and very unprofessional :D

 ## The math behind it

 The way the number is actualy computed and the math behind it is pretty simple: